KenV99/script.hyperion_conf_update/README.md

 script.hyperion_conf_update
 =======================
-A Kodi AddOn to write changes made by a hyperion remote into the permanent json file.
+A Kodi AddOn to write changes made by a hyperion remote program into the permanent json file.

 Changes made by remote programs to the transform matrix for hyperion are usually lost when hyperion restarts because those changes are not written into hyperion.config.json.
 This AddOn can be run under 'Programs' in Kodi to store